manwar/perlweeklychallenge-club/challenge-236/shimon-ben-avraham/raku/ch-2.md

 ## Sample run with debug prints
-(The option `--verbose` and the debug print statemnts are not shown in the above code.)
+(The option `--verbose` and the debug print statements are not shown in the above code.)

 ```
-./ch-2.raku --verbose 1 0 8 5 4 3 9
+$ ./ch-2.raku --verbose 1 0 8 5 4 3 9

 Array[Int] @ints = Array[Int].new(Int, 0, 8, 5, 4, 3, 9)
 Int $start-pointer = 0